emiljapelt/seplin/extensions/seplin-highlighting/README.md

-# inex-highlighting README
+# seplin-highlighting README

-This is the README for your extension "inex-highlighting".
+This is the README for your extension "seplin-highlighting".
 After writing up a brief description, we recommend including the following sections.

 ## Features